Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Side effects of hormonal contraceptives

-Side effects from the use of oral contraceptives are always detailed in the instructions for use.
+Side effects from the use of oral contraceptives are always described in detail in the instructions for use.

-Since the side effects from the use of various contraceptive pills are about the same, it makes sense to consider them, highlighting the main (severe) and less severe.
+Since the side effects from the use of various birth control pills are approximately the same, it makes sense to consider them, highlighting the main (severe) and less severe.

-Some manufacturers list conditions that should be discontinued immediately if they occur.
+Some manufacturers list conditions that require immediate discontinuation of use if they occur.
 These conditions include the following:

 1. Arterial hypertension.